 Disaster Assistance Programs – Natural disasters such as a hurricane, storm, flood, wildfire, or a natural disaster such as a home fire, affect millions of people every year.
-If you have been lost you home, or belongings due to a disaster, there are government, community and charitable organization that can help you start over again.
+If you live in Puerto Rico, Florida or the Caribbean, and have been lost you home, or belongings due to a disaster, there are government, community and charitable organization that can help you start over again.

 If you have been warned there is a major storm, hurricane or wildfire coming to your area, please gather all your personal documents and ID to make it easier get help from disaster assistance programs.
 The year of the 2017 solar eclipse resulted in the worst storms and hurricanes in the recorded history of the United States.
 We have listed a number of organizations where you can get help with housing, clothes, food, furniture and medical assistance.